rlugojr/blog_posts_prep/breast_cancer/rfe_ga_post.md

     ## Compare row 2  and column  3 with corr  0.913
     ##   Means:  0.716 vs 0.601 so flagging column 2
-    ## Compare row 3  and column  6 with corr  0.741
+    ## Compare row 3  and column  7 with corr  0.725
     ##   Means:  0.677 vs 0.579 so flagging column 3
+    ## Compare row 7  and column  6 with corr  0.707
+    ##   Means:  0.601 vs 0.544 so flagging column 7
-    ## Compare row 6  and column  7 with corr  0.706
+    ## Compare row 6  and column  4 with corr  0.719
-    ##   Means:  0.602 vs 0.545 so flagging column 6
+    ##   Means:  0.58 vs 0.526 so flagging column 6
     ## All correlations <= 0.7

 ``` r